FINANCIAL SUPPORT AND EMJM SCHOLARSHIPS

 An EMJM scholarship is a financial contribution to cover the costs incurred by selected students.
 It includes support for: Travel and visa expenses, Installation costs and Subsistence costs.
 The scholarship is calculated as a monthly unit cost of €1,400, covering the entire study period required to complete the joint Master’s programme.
 The total is thus 1400€/month x 24 months = € 33 600.
 This includes study, research, placements, thesis preparation, and the final defense.
 The first scholarship payment is made at the end of the first month of studies (September).

+The European Commission has awarded 50 full scholarships and 30 partial support packages for non-scholarship holders to the EMJM BIOPHAM for the period 2026–2031.
 Overall, this corresponds to the recruitment of approximately 12–13 scholarship holders and 7–8 non-scholarship holders per intake.

 IMPORTANT NOTES FOR APPLICANTS RELATED TO EMJM SCHOLARSHIPS